xarray-contrib/xdggs/README.md

 ## Roadmap

 We have exciting plans to expand xdggs with new features and improvements.
-You can check out our roadmap in the [design_doc.md](design_doc.md) file for details on upcoming features, future enhancements, and release timelines.
+You can check out our roadmap in the [design_doc.md](design_doc.md) file for details on the design of xdggs, upcoming features, and future enhancements.

 ## Contributing